 - How can I take care of myself in this situation?

-- How can I take care of my child in this situation?
+- How can I take care of my child, partner, friend, or co-worker in this situation?

 Align with your values

-We can select responses to conflict that align with our values and intentions.
+Sometimes our responses to anger and conflict are automatic and conditioned from the way were were treated ourselves as children, but we can new responses to conflict that align with our values and intentions.
 Here are some questions we can ask ourselves:

 - What about the way you habitually respond to conflict would you like to change?